daniel-kane/AuthenticationOverTime/README.md

 ### To See Location and App Data

 The UI will show the most recent location.
 However, to see the program properly writing to and reading from the csv file along with the timestamp, check the system output in the terminal or logcat.
+See note above if location data is not being displayed

 The same is true for App data.